ciroque/the-dagwood/docs/demo/src/introduction.md

 - **Learning Enhancement**: AI-guided exploration of complex Rust concepts
 - **Code Quality**: AI-assisted refactoring and optimization
 - **Documentation**: Comprehensive docs generated with AI collaboration
+- **RUSTME** files, For each subsystem in the project I had the AI generate a RUSTME file.
+These files highlight the key Rust concepts and patterns used in the code.

 ## What You'll See